NoahBurkholder/wiki-noah/docs/design.md

 ### Violence as a Tool, Violence as a Crutch

-(Coming Soon) Concerning the bloated dead myths around 'videogame violence', but also violence as narrative, violence for aesthetics, and violence as a cultural fixation within the industry.

 When people think of violence they usually think of head exploding gore, and the Western cultural fixation on arcadey military deathmatches.
 I'm going to first give you a large number of extremely successful games which use violence in constructive or smart ways.
 This is just so we have a reason not to burn the whole house down before we get into conversation.
 I have marked stipulations and important context in **bolded text.**

 #### The game enacts one-sided violence to *punish, sicken, or scare* the player.